alexgustafson/disco_vagrant/README.md

     generate the erlang cookie, the ssh key, copy the key from discomaster to disconode1

+        if any of these steps hang and fail, just do it over again.. keep your eyes open - password 'vagrant' required and 'yes' required occasionally.

         >> fab install_step_01

         >> fab install_step_02